nus-tee3201/2019/programming/files-reading/text.md

 <tip-box>

-:package: The code below shows how to read file content as a list of lines.
+{{ icon_example }} The code below shows how to read file content as a list of lines.

 ```python
 file_path = os.path.join('data', 'items.txt')